smileyborg/UIView-AutoLayout/README.md

 This is just a handy overview of the primary methods.
 Check out the [header file](https://github.com/smileyborg/UIView-AutoLayout/blob/master/Source/UIView%2BAutoLayout.h) for the full API and documentation.

+*A couple notes:*

-*Note: all of the API methods begin with `auto...` for easy autocompletion!*
+*	*All of the API methods begin with `auto...` for easy autocompletion!*
+*	*All methods that generate constraints also automatically add the constraint(s) to the correct view, then return the newly created constraint(s) for you to optionally store for later adjustment or removal.*

 **UIView**